 Conferences and Rounds

 A major part of the Neurology Residency Curriculum is the various teaching conferences throughout the week.
-Ranging from didactic lectures of distinguished faculty to board review, neuroradiology teaching conferences, and practical case conferences, residents gain the knowledge to help practice neurology as well as build a core knowledge base often testing during the ABNP Board Exam.
-The upcoming resident conference schedule will be published weekly on the central Neurology N drive.
+Ranging from didactic lectures of distinguished faculty to board review, neuroradiology teaching conferences, and practical case conferences, residents gain the knowledge to help practice neurology as well as build a core knowledge base often tested during the ABPN Board Exam.
+The upcoming resident conference schedule will be published monthly in New innovations.

-M & M Conference: (Wednesday am 7-8am, quarterly conference, 2nd Wednesday of every 3rd month, Anderson auditorium).
-The Chief Resident prepares a presentation of cases reported by each resident based on predetermined indicators (death, hospital-acquired infection, etc).
-The Chief Resident reviews the salient features of each case and compares with standards from the literature.
-The faculty and residents discuss, and recommendations are made for improvements to our practice in quality and patient safety.
+M & M Conference: The Inpatient Co-Directors prepare a presentation of cases reported by each resident based on predetermined indicators (death, hospital-acquired infection, etc.).
+The Inpatient resident team reviews the salient features of each case and compares these cases with standards of care from the literature.
+The Neurohosptialist faculty and residents discuss and make recommendations for improvements to our practice in quality and patient safety.

-Morning Report: (Weekday Mornings 8-9:30am except for Grand round mornings twice a month and Thursdays.
-On Thursdays, morning report at 9-10 am following Bootcamp, site dependent, Anderson and Bethlehem campuses simultaneously).
-This daily morning conference reviews patients seen after hours by the on call team with patients being presented by the evening resident to the inpatient attending for discussion.
-This conference is attended by all residents on a particular team, rotators, and medical students on the inpatient services and is a wonderful way to learn about inpatient neurological care.
-On Wednesday mornings of grand rounds, noon service report will be conducted with the inpatient attending instead on morning report.
+Morning Report: This daily morning conference reviews patients seen after hours by the on call team with patients being presented by the evening resident to the inpatient attending for discussion.
+This conference is attended by all residents on a particular team, rotators, and medical students on the inpatient services and is a practical way to learn about inpatient neurological care.

 Other Conferences: (Monthly)

-Epilepsy Case Conferences: (EMU, Bethlehem campus).
-Residents attend this conference when on the EEG or EMU rotation.
-These conferences will include record review as well as long term monitoring case presentations including case discussion and rationale for any changes in anti-epileptic medications in context of this extended monitoring on complicated refractory or subclinical seizure patients.
-Specific conferences include: EEG tech conference on first Wed of the month from 7:30- 8:30am for tech and quality education, inpatient EEG and clinical events reviewed.
-Epilepsy Surgical Conference attended by epileptologists, neuropsychology, neurosurgery, and neurorads on 4th Wed of the month at 4pm to review patient cases and pre-surgical work up.
-EMU team meetings on first Wed of the month at 6pm to review patient clinical events, quality, safety issues and education of EMU staff.
+Epilepsy Case Conferences: Residents attend this conference when on the EEG or EMU rotation.
+These conferences will include record review, long term monitoring case presentations as well as case discussion and rationale for any changes in anti-epileptic medications in context of the extended monitoring on complicated refractory or subclinical seizure patients.

-Multiple Sclerosis Center Conference: (IHC, Allentown campus).
-This conference is held monthly and attended by the MS team including neurologist, mid-levels, designated MS Social worker and allied health professionals including PT, and OT and Speech.
-This conference presents the multidisciplinary approach to treating patients with MS as well as the inter-professional collaboration of multiple other specialties.
-Guests to this conference would include neuro-ophthalmology as well as urology colleagues.
-New advances in MS medications also presented during these conferences including the side effect profiles, FDA warnings and required surveillance testing for these immunomodulary drugs.
+Multiple Sclerosis Center Conference: This conference is held monthly and attended by the MS team including the attending neurologist, mid-levels, designated MS Social worker and allied health professionals including PT, OT and Speech Therapists.
+This conference presents the multidisciplinary approach to treating patients with MS as well as the inter-professional collaboration of multiple specialties.
+New advances in MS medications are also presented during these conferences.

-Neurovascular Conference: (Bethlehem campus) This is a multidisciplinary conference including Neurology, Neurosurgery, Neuroradiology especially the neuro interventionalist team to review vascular cases including AVMS, aneurysms, strokes, and intravascular dissections.
-This collaboration is instrumental for the care of the complicated neuro vascular patients and will be an asset to the residency training.
+Neurovascular Conference: This is a multidisciplinary conference that includes Neurology, Neurosurgery and Neuroradiology.
+During this conference, the team reviews vascular cases including AVMS, aneurysms, strokes, and intravascular dissections.
+This collaboration is instrumental for the care of complicated neuro vascular patients and will be an asset to the residency training.
 This is presented as clinical case format with corresponding imaging and intervention discussion as well as plans for further surveillance of any instrumentation, and medication management.
-Tuesday morning conference and weekly.
-Also Bi-monthly conference for Neurovascular Surgical procedures.
-Monthly CVA PI meetings as well.

-Psychiatry Grand Rounds: (Laros auditorium, Bethlehem campus).
-Attendance at Psychiatry grand rounds will be strongly recommended when the topic or speaker is appropriate.
+Psychiatry Grand Rounds: Attendance at Psychiatry grand rounds will be strongly recommended when the topic or speaker is appropriate.

-Journal Club: (Quarterly, 4th Wednesday, noon – 1:30pm, Anderson and Bethlehem campuses).
-This is an expected learning activity for the PGY3 and PGY4 residents.
+Journal Club: This is an expected learning activity for the PGY2, PGY3 and PGY4 residents.
 The resident will be required to prepare a Journal Club presentation related to the content of their assignment at the time, usually one per year.
 Journal club will be held four times per year, following an electronic journal club practice.
 The assigned resident is expected to locate and review current literature aimed at answering a clinical question relevant to their current rotation.
-The resident is expected to use an appropriate on line strategies to locate relevant articles, make a critical appraisal of the research methodology and clinical utility, and provide a summary of the article for all of the residents.
-The resident disseminates this summary electronically to the other residents and faculty.
-This is done via an on-line discussion board.
-A wrap up discussion is conducted by faculty and resident peer group on the effectiveness of the presentation and relevance to the initial clinical question.
+The resident is expected to use appropriate research strategies to locate relevant articles, make a critical appraisal of the research methodology and clinical utility, and provide a summary of the article for all of the residents.
+St Luke’s also has a Research and Quality Improvement Project Manager who is available to help in preparation and review of the literature and also attends the presentation to provide additional help in the interpretation of statistical data.